-CAUTION: Until you are accustomed to handling your tiller, start actual field use with throttle in slow position (mid-way between "FAST" and "IDLE").
+CAUTION: Until you are accustomed to handling your tiller, start actual field use with throttle in slow position.

 To help tiller move forward, lift up the handles slightly (thus lifting depth stake out of ground).
 To slow down the tiller, press down on handles.